Get Started

 Select your hardware

-Choose Raspberry Pi, Ubuntu server, Docker, or WSL2.
+Choose Raspberry Pi, Ubuntu server, or WSL2.
 The generated command adapts slightly per platform.

 2